 The first batch of the BYD Tang EV for Norway left China’s Shanghai port on 7 June 2021 and reached the Scandinavian nation’s Drammen port on 24 July 2021.
-Now, marking the start of BYD’s ‘European dream’, BYD, partnered with local distributor RSA, have launched the BYD Tang SUV in Norway at a starting price of NOK 599,900.
+On 12 August 2021, marking the start of BYD’s ‘European dream,’ BYD and its local distributor RSA launched the BYD Tang EV SUV in Norway at a price of NOK 599,900.

 Based on the customer feedback, the cabin of the BYD Tang has been updated for the Norwegian model.
 The e-SUV offers a seven-seat layout to appeal to large families.
 The seats are upholstered in brown leather with waffle stitching.
 Moreover, the front seats are ventilated as well as heated.
 Users can rotate the large infotainment display (12.8-inch unit) horizontally or vertically as per the user’s requirements, and the car comes with a 12.3-inch digital instrument cluster.
 Other highlights of the cabin include a large panoramic sunroof, LED ambient lighting available in 31 configurations, 4G connectivity, options that owners can update through Over-the-Air technology, a 360-degree camera, electronic parking brake, and DAB radio.